-Innovation Voucher Funding for SMEs to Help Your Business Grow
+Collaboration Voucher Funding for SMEs to Help Your Business Grow

 We hope that the initiative will stimulate new SME University collaboration and provide opportunities for fostering longer term partnerships.
-The latest round of funding was launched at the recent Business Growth through Innovation event for SMEs at the University on 19th June.

 National Innovation Voucher Scheme

-If you would like to discuss a potential project for either of these schemes please contact: Kent Innovation and Enterprise on +44 (0)1227 827376 or get in touch using our Contact form for more information.
+If you would like to discuss a potential project for either of these schemes please contact: Kent Innovation and Enterprise on +44 (0)1227 827376 or get in touch using our contact form for more information.

-The TSB also operate the Small Business Research Initiative (SBRI).
+Innovate UK also operate the Small Business Research Initiative (SBRI).
 A competitive scheme, it provides government departments or other public bodies with innovative solutions to specific problems.
 Working with the University of Kent, our academic expertise and facilities, SMEs can develop products and services to meet these requirements.

 Smart is a funding scheme available to pre-start-ups, start-ups, plus small and medium-sized businesses.
 Grants are available for Proof of Market, Proof of Concept and the Development of Prototypes.